 Michael Pabst was born in Berlin in 1941 as the second son of Gertrude and G.W.Pabst.
 Gallery owner in Munich and Vienna.

 Micheline Presle, Actress, Paris.
 At the age of 15, in 1938/39, she played her first leading role in Pabst's "Jeunes filles en detresse".

-Heide Schlüpmann is a film theorist at the Goethe University in Frankfurt a/M. She is co-editor of the film magazine "Frauen und Film".
+Heide Schlüpmann, Professor for Film Studies at the Goethe University in Frankfurt a/M. She is co-editor of the film magazine "Frauen und Film".